foliovision/businesspress/readme.txt

 * Update WordPress core
 * Install, Edit and delete plugns and themes

+Plugin also supports fail2ban, see install instructions.

+Plugin also removes annoying plugin notices from WP Admin Dashboard.
+See changelog for what's supported.

 ###Coming soon

 * Checkboxes to disable all the new WordPress features one by one.
 A lot of them are not needed and only make the site more fragile or slower.